Valverde's Vidal gamble pays off but desperate Barcelona boss is riding his luck | Goal.com

 Valverde brought Ivan Rakitic on for the booked Sergio Busquets – the Croatian may have to play in the holding role next week against Atletico Madrid with the Catalan defensive midfielder now suspended for that crucial clash – and was then joined by Vidal, who was introduced in place of the ineffective Griezmann.

-That meant that Barc had two battlers in midfield, a far cry from the pass masters of previous eras.
+That meant that Barca had two battlers in midfield, a far cry from the pass masters of previous eras.

 Vidal ended up sweeping home the winner with just 11 minutes to go but there was a huge element of luck about the goal, with the ball having dropped invitingly for him in the six-yard box courtesy of a deflection off a Leganes player.